-Never before have we needed to take measures to ensure workers are happy and healthy mentally, but it’s truly THE issue of the decade.
-With statistics showing that 1 in 4 adults has a diagnosable mental health disorder, it is time for us to be more proactive in our workplace policies.
+Mental health and employee wellbeing have become staple issues of this decade.
+Companies are taking measures to ensure workers are happy and healthy mentally, but with statistics showing that 1 in 4 adults has a diagnosable mental health disorder, it is time for employers to be especially proactive in their workplace policies.

 These days, many employers read employees’ lack of performance/attendance as a flight risk threat when, in reality, this may be a symptom of declining mental health.

 Are any of your employees displaying the following traits?

 - Consistent late arrivals or frequent absences

 - Inability to work with colleagues

 - Increased accidents

 - Frequent complaints of fatigue or unexplained pains